unknwnlistener/whatsapp-reader/README.md

 - [ ] Loader while file is being parsed
 - [ ] Switching view of sender and receivers
 - [ ] Star/Bookmark feature for messages
-- [ ] Load in whatsapp chats through file uploads
+- [x] Load in whatsapp chats through file uploads
   - [ ] Default sample chat conversation
 - [ ] Map the people in conversation to different variables -- Future reading for Group Chats
+- [ ] Sticky the date as scroll happens